MrKnUser/Commerce-Demo-Kit/README.md

     </bindings>
 </site>
 ```
-You will probably have to restart IIS Express after the change.
+You need to restart IIS Express after the change.

 ## How to Upgrade the Databases
 Now and then the CMS and Commerce databases need to be upgraded.
 This is typically done using the `update-epidatabase` command in the Package Manager Console in Visual Studio.